-The paper re-examines money demand function in Sub-Saharan Africa (SSA) and its sub-regions with annual time series spanning between 1980 and 2017.
-Panel homogeneous Autoregressive Distributed Lag, panel co-integration tests, and Dumitrescu & Hurlin panel causality test were employed for analysis.
-The empirical results showed the existence of a co-integrating relation of money demand and its determinants in SSA and its sub-regions respectively.
-The results also indicated divergence in terms of short-run determinants, long-run determinants and error correction due to shocks across the sub-regions respectively.
-The causality test revealed a bi-causal relationship between money demand and its determinants in SSA economies, however, there was divergence in the causality results across the sub-regions respectively.
+The paper re-examines the money demand function in sub-regions of Sub-Saharan Africa and its sub-regions with annual time series spanning between 1980 and 2017.
+Panel homogeneous Autoregressive Distributed Lag, panel co-integration tests, and Dumitrescu and Hurlin panel causality test were employed for analysis.
+The empirical results showed a co-integrating relation between money demand and its determinants in SSA and its sub-regions.
+The results also indicated divergence in terms of short-run determinants, long-run determinants, and error correction due to shocks across the sub-regions.
+The causality test revealed a bi-causal relationship between money demand and its determinants in SSA economies.
+However, there was divergence in the causality results across the sub-regions.
 We conclude that price level is the major driver of money demand in Sub-Saharan Africa.
-The paper, therefore, recommends that governments in SSA economies should employ policies that can enhance price stabilisation; which will consequently lead to money demand stability in the whole region.
+The paper, therefore, recommends that governments in SSA economies should employ policies that can enhance price stabilization, which will consequently lead to money demand stability in the whole region.